I have recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 According to Jordan Peterson, changing personality means changing habits of action, presumption, and perception.
 Personality change requires the formulation of clear future goals, as well as discipline and practice.
 People who are too agreeable can learn to stand up for themselves.
 Disorderly people can become more conscientious.
 Introverted people can become socially skilled.
 People who experience paralyzing levels of negative emotion can learn to explore.

-My Experience With The Present Authoring Programs
+My Experience With The Present Authoring Program

 I completed the faults section of the present authoring program in about 70 minutes.
-I narrowed my faults to 7 in my final list of faults, prioritized them and wrote about how each fault has impacted me negatively in the past; what I might have done differently; and what I could do now and in the future to rectify or eliminate this fault.
+I narrowed my faults to 7 in my final list of faults, prioritized them, and wrote about how each fault has impacted me negatively in the past; what I might have done differently; and what I could do now and in the future to rectify or eliminate this fault.

 The reason I chose 7 faults is not that I only have 7 faults, mind you.
 I determined these 7 faults as the faults that require my most urgent attention in line with my current life and my future goals.